-Goodwill is the excess of the purchase price over the fair value of net assets acquired in business combinations accounted for as purchases.
+Goodwill is the excess of the purchase price over the fair value of net assets acquired in business combinations accounted for as acquisitions.
 Prior to the adoption of the applicable goodwill accounting standards in December 2001, goodwill was amortized on a straight-line basis over the periods benefited, principally twenty-five to forty years.
-Accumulated amortization amounted to approximately \$77.3 million at both January 2, 2011 and January 3, 2010, and cumulative impairment losses recognized were \$212.6 million as of both January 2, 2011, and January 3, 2010.
+Accumulated amortization amounted to approximately \$77.3 million at both January 1, 2012 and January 2, 2011, and cumulative impairment losses recognized were \$212.6 million as of both January 1, 2012, and January 2, 2011.

-As of January 2, 2011, and January 3, 2010, the net carrying amount of goodwill was \$75.2 million and \$80.5 million, respectively.
-Other intangible assets were \$2.4 million and \$2.8 million as of January 2, 2011, and January 3, 2010, respectively.
+As of January 1, 2012, and January 2, 2011, the net carrying amount of goodwill was \$74.6 million and \$75.2 million, respectively.
+Other intangible assets were \$2.0 million and \$2.4 million as of January 1, 2012, and January 2, 2011, respectively.
 The Company capitalizes patent defense costs when it determines that a successful defense is probable.
-The Company capitalized \$1.7 million of such costs in 2008.
 In 2009, the Company received settlements related to patent litigation, and as a result has reduced the carrying value of these patents by the settlement amounts.
 Any patent defense costs are amortized over the remaining useful life of the patent.
-Amortization expense related to intangible assets during the years 2010, 2009 and 2008 was \$0.4 million, \$0.6 million, and \$0.9 million, respectively.
+Amortization expense related to intangible assets during the years 2011, 2010 and 2009 was \$0.7 million, \$0.4 million and \$0.6 million, respectively.

-During the fourth quarters of 2010, 2009 and 2008, the Company performed the annual goodwill impairment test required by certain accounting standards.
+During the fourth quarters of 2011, 2010 and 2009, the Company performed the annual goodwill impairment test required by applicable accounting standards.
 The Company performs this test at the reporting unit level, which is one level below the segment level for the Modular Carpet segment and at the level of the Bentley Prince Street segment.
 In effecting the impairment testing, the Company prepared valuations of reporting units on both a market comparable methodology and an income methodology in accordance with the applicable standards, and those valuations were compared with the respective book values of the reporting units to determine whether any goodwill impairment existed.
 In preparing the valuations, past, present and future expectations of performance were considered.
-The annual testing indicated no potential of goodwill impairment in 2010 and 2009.
-In the fourth quarter of 2008, a goodwill impairment of \$61.2 million related to the Bentley Prince Street reporting unit was identified due largely to the following factors:
+The annual testing indicated no potential of goodwill impairment in any of the years presented.